-Each subrecipient shall conduct a review and self-evaluation of its programs, policies procedures, communications, employment practices, facilities, and other aspect of its programs to determine compliance with regulations concerning accessibility and non-discrimination.
-Your GPC will provide one for you to complete and keep as part of your records.
+Each Subrecipient shall conduct a review and self-evaluation of its programs, policies procedures, communications, employment practices, facilities, and other aspect of its programs to determine compliance with regulations concerning accessibility and non-discrimination.
+The HHS Compliance Officer will provide one for you to complete and keep as part of your Agency's records.